Multivariate Stirling Polynomials of the first and second kind: Introduction

 \subsection{Terminology and notation}

-Envisaging both \eq{equation1.9} and the sum of the coefficients of $\spol{n}{k}$ and of $\bell{n}{k}$ being equal to $s_1(n,k)$ and to $s_2(n,k)$, respectively, it appears to be legitimate calling $\spol{n}{k}$ and $\bell{n}{k}$ \emph{multivariate Stirling polynomials of the first and second kind}.
-There is, in my view, no risk of confusing them with polynomials \emph{in one variable} like those introduced and named after Stirling by Nielsen \cite{niel04}, \cite{niel05}, neither with the closely related `Stirling polynomials' $f_k(n):=s_2(n+k,n)$ and $g_k(n):=c(n,n-k)$ Gessel and Stanley \cite{gest78} have investigated as functions of $n\in\ints$.
+Considering \eq{equation1.9} and the fact that the sum of the coefficients of $\sfun{n}{k}$ and of $\bpol{n}{k}$ are equal to $s_1(n,k)$ and to $s_2(n,k)$, respectively, it may be justified to call $\sfun{n}{k}$ and $\bpol{n}{k}$ \emph{multivariate Stirling polynomials of the first and second kind}.
+There should be no risk of confusing them with polynomials \emph{in one variable} like those introduced and named after Stirling by Nielsen \cite{niel1904,niel1905}, neither with the closely related `Stirling polynomials' \mbox{$f_k(n):=s_2(n+k,n)$} and $g_k(n):=c(n,n-k)$ Gessel and Stanley \cite{gest1978} have investigated as functions of $n\in\ints$.